-Looking for articles on cultural competence?
+Looking for articles on cultural competence, humility, effectiveness, or responsiveness?

 The best databases are Academic Search Complete, CINAHL, ERIC (education), and Medline.